SOC-30030 - Sociology of Parenting and Early Childhood

 Description for 2024/25

 We live in a society which places increasing emphasis on the long-term significance of good parenting and the importance of positive early childhood experiences.
-This module enables students to focus on these issues by exploring a developing area of British sociology, parenting culture studies.
+This module enables students to focus on these issues by exploring studies of parenting, parenting culture, and research from childhood studies.

-The module begins with an introduction to recent analyses about the nature of parenthood over the last 20 years, including ideas about the intensive nature of motherhood, the increasing dominance of scientific ideas around childrearing and the 'paranoid' state of parents.
+The module begins with an introduction to recent analyses about the nature of parenthood over the last 30 years or so, including ideas about the intensive nature of motherhood, the increasing dominance of scientific ideas around childrearing and the paranoia around parenting.
 Various aspects of childrearing practices will be explored, including nutrition, sleep and discipline.
-The module then moves on to consider the roles of 'experts', the media and the state in parenting.
+The module will also consider the roles of experts, the media, and the state in parenting.
 In conclusion, the focus moves to a consideration of the nature of parenting and the implications this has for our understanding of adulthood and childhood in contemporary social life.

 Aims